How much does it cost to stay at the Next Step STORM camp?

-Denham Springs being a flood disaster event, we will be doing a lot of mud and guts, insulation and drywall on the lower walls, flooring, trim, doors. etc. The good news is there will be no roofing!
+Texas being a flood disaster event, we will be doing a lot of mud and guts, insulation and drywall on the lower walls, flooring, trim, doors. etc. The good news is there will be not much roofing!
 Unless of course you like roofing....

 In Birmingham, we also do some inner city housing improvement projects that may include painting, handicap ramps, decks, roofing, and siding.

 We limit the volunteer age to 13 and over as long as children under 18 have supervision.
 Younger than that will be subject to the discretion of Next Step STORM staff on a per situation basis.
 As far as seniors; this is subject to the discretion of the individuals and their health.
 We value the Godly wisdom and life experiences of seniors!

 Our policy is that volunteers have their own medical, liability, auto, and disability insurance or similar coverage such as Medicare or a share ministry.
 You can usually get a short term policy relatively inexpensively but there are variables such as age, gender and so on.
 This usually is not a show-stopper.
 Give us a call and we'd love to discuss your circumstances and help you figure something out.